apache/tvm-rfcs/rfcs/0080-llvm-target.md

 The objects would contain the LLVM representations of the information represented by the TVM target, i.e. objects used by LLVM such as `TargetMachine`.
-In addition to translating the target data from TVM format to LLVM format, this object would also query the current state of relevant LLVM command line options, set then to new values, and restore the original values on exit (the indent is to use constructor/desctructor for this).
+In addition to translating the target data from TVM format to LLVM format, once `llvm` target in TVM supports command line flags, this object would also query the current state of relevant LLVM command line options, set then to new values, and restore the original values on exit (the indent is to use constructor/desctructor for this).